Honey Mahogany

 Honey Mahogany (born December 30, 1983) is an American activist, politician, drag performer, and singer.
 She first came to national attention on the fifth season of RuPaul's Drag Race, followed by releasing her debut EP Honey Love.
 She was instrumental in setting up The Transgender District in San Francisco, where she served as the first director.
+In 2024, Mahogany was appointed director of the San Francisco Office of Transgender Initiatives.

 Background

 Mahogany first started performing in drag while earning her undergrad at University of Southern California.
 She went on to attend graduate school at the University of California, Berkeley, earning a Master of Social Work and co-founded the annual drag competition Berkeley's Next Top Drag Performer in 2008.
 While at UC Berkeley, she mostly performed at lesbian clubs in Oakland, stating that at the time she had "many more lesbian friends than gay friends."
 Mahogany ended up choosing Honey Mahogany based on the two colors of Revlon makeup that were closest to her skin tone.